Owez/devconf/README.md

 # devconf

-Contains my common config files to make a nice looking dev machine.
+Contains my common config files to make a nice looking dev machine

-## Installing
+## Installation

-Each folder, such as `vim/` contains tool-specific `install.sh` files which will automatically install what the given `README.md`'s say.
-Here's an overview of the usage of each directory:

-- `misc/`: Majority of apt installs, contains misc development packages/setups
-- `shell/`: ZSH and aliases setup
-- `vim/`: Custom vimrc and general vim setup
+Run the `devconf.py` file in a Python 3.8+ interpreter on a new Manjaro machine with an i3 window manager pre-installed, or manually copy files at your leisure.